-Here are some basic rules of furniture arrangement which are distilled them into 10 simple tips.
+Here are some of the basic rules of furniture arrangement that are distilled into 10 simple tips.
 They’ll help you figure out where to put things, where not to put things and how to prioritize the choices you make.

 These guidelines won’t turn you into an interior designer overnight.
 But they’ll steer you in the right direction and help you to achieve professional-looking results with a minimum of stress.

 Function.
 Consider how the room is used and how many people will use it.
 That will dictate the type of furnishings you’ll need and the amount of seating required.

 Focal point.
 Identify the room’s focal point — a fireplace, view, television etc.— and orient the furniture accordingly.
 If you plan to watch television in the room, the ideal distance between the set and the seating is three times the size of the screen (measured diagonally).
 Therefore, if you’ve got a 40-inch set, your chair should be 120 inches away.

 Priority.
 Place the largest pieces of furniture first, such as the sofa in the living room or the bed in the bedroom.
 In most cases this piece should face the room’s focal point.
 Chairs should be no more than 8 feet apart to facilitate conversation.
 Unless your room is especially small, avoid pushing all the furniture against the walls.

 Symmetry.
 Symmetrical arrangements work best for formal rooms.
 Asymmetrical arrangements make a room feel more casual.

 Traffic.
 Think about the flow of traffic through the room — generally the path between doorways.
 Don’t block that path with any large pieces of furniture if you can avoid it.
 Allow 30 to 48 inches of width for major traffic routes and a minimum of 24 inches of width for minor ones.